-S-Enjoy Service Group's P/E of 26.38 indicates some degree of optimism towards the stock.
-The image below shows that S-Enjoy Service Group has a higher P/E than the average (13.8) P/E for companies in the commercial services industry.
+S-Enjoy Service Group's P/E of 29.70 indicates some degree of optimism towards the stock.
+As you can see below, S-Enjoy Service Group has a higher P/E than the average company (12.7) in the commercial services industry.

 Its relatively high P/E ratio indicates that S-Enjoy Service Group shareholders think it will perform better than other companies in its industry classification.
 Clearly the market expects growth, but it isn't guaranteed.
 So investors should delve deeper.
 I like to check if company insiders have been buying or selling.